loafey/master-thesis/Thesis/1.0. Introduction/main.typ

 #import "../Prelude.typ": indent, todo
+#import "../Prelude.typ": languageName

 = Introduction
 The concept of linearity in programming languages is not a newly discoverd one.
 A language with linearity allows a developer to write software without the worries of mismanaging things such as memory and files.
 While there are benefits to linearity not many languages have opted to implement it.
 This concept is most commonly found in functional programming, but one thing functional languages are commonly not is system level languages.

-This thesis introduces a new language, SLFL, which tries to fill this void.
+This thesis introduces a new language, #languageName, which tries to fill this void.

 == Background